Nutrition and HIV

 HIV-related changes in any of these factors can affect your nutritional status.
 Over time, this can lead to a variety of nutritional problems, including:

-Many of these HIV-related problems can be avoided, or partially managed, using nutritional strategies.
+Many of these HIV-related problems can be avoided, or partially managed, by eating the right foods.

 Nutritional status can be assessed in many ways, including: